rcds-dssv/foia_data_mining/README.md

 ### Extract and Save Data

 The final part of the code extracts and saves data from XML files in a designated folder.
 It systematically processes each file, applying the previously defined functions to filter and extract data from different sections for the agency of interest.
 The extracted data is stored in a list of data frames (foia_data), allowing easy access to specific sections and their data.

+## Contributing
+Contributions to this project are welcome.
+If you'd like to contribute, please follow these steps:

+Fork the repository.

+Create a new branch for your feature.

+Make your changes and submit a pull request.